VitorBSP/Tools/README.md

 ## About me: 🤨

-### My name is Vítor Pereira, I'm internet computer technician and undergraduate student in statistics.
+### My name is Vítor Pereira, I'm an internet computer technician and undergraduate student in statistics.

 ## What do I study? 📕